-To find explicit reasons for such a controversial reputation and outline Cordova’s prospects, let’s look at its current position on the market, capabilities in terms of general performance and security, as well as compatibility with the mobile platforms.
+To find explicit reasons for such a controversial reputation and outline Cordova’s prospects, our mobile app consultants have looked at its current position on the market, capabilities in terms of general performance and security, as well as compatibility with the mobile platforms.

 Apache Cordova vs. Adobe PhoneGap